Skip to main content

 Your reasons can be more personal too.
 Maybe you have a friend or relative with a disability and have witnessed how many workers with disabilities are underpaid and exploited.
 Or, perhaps you’re interested in labor law because you want to defend workers in minority groups from discrimination.

 Once you’ve established your experiences and motivations, you need to draw connections to ILR.
 This is where research will be extremely helpful.
 Look into ILR’s departments and courses, faculty, areas of expertise, and research opportunities to inspire your writing.
-Keep in mind that all undergraduate students at ILR have the same major — Industrial and Labor Relations.
-Nevertheless, there are opportunities to focus your study on one of the related disciplines, so be sure to write to your strengths and interests.
+Keep in mind that all undergraduate students at ILR have the same major—Industrial and Labor Relations.
+Nevertheless, you can distinguish yourself through focusing your studies on one of the related disciplines, conducting unique research, or getting involved with a particular group or campus initiative, so be sure to write to your strengths and interests.

 Choose ILR-specific programs to explain why the school is the right fit for you.
 For example, a future law student could mention ILR’s intensive legal writing seminars.
 The prospective student could also discuss the Labor & Employment Law Program in NYC, which focuses on managing repositories for documents related to acts of workplace discrimination.